Yamato-Security/takajo/README.md

 ## Features

 - Written in Nim so it is very easy to program, memory safe, as fast as native C code and works as a single standalone binary on any OS.
-- Create a timeline of all of the various logon events.
+- Create a timeline of all of the various logon events, suspicious processes, etc...
 - Print the process trees of a malicious processes.
-- Create a list up suspicious processes.
+- Various stacking analysis.
+- Split up CSV and JSONL timelines.
+- List up IP addresses, domains, hashes etc... to be used with VirusTotal lookups
+- VirusTotal lookups of domains, hashes and IP addresses.
-- List up all of `.evtx` files that Hayabusa does not have a detection rule for yet.
+- List up `.evtx` files that cannot be detected yet.

 # Downloads